InteractiveAdvertisingBureau/openrtb3-converter/README.md

 ## Documentation

-Details about how to use the library are available here.
+Details about how to use the library are available [here](https://github.com/media-net/openrtb3-converter/wiki/OpenRTB-3.0-Converter---Usage-Guidelines).

-The mappings which serve as the standard for conversion between OpenRTB 3.0 and OpenRTB 2.5 are available here.
+The mappings which serve as the standard for conversion between OpenRTB 3.0 and OpenRTB 2.5 are available [here](MAPPINGS.md) and here [PDF](openrtb-3-converter-mappings.pdf).